I make life easier, that is to say I've been writing software for 9+ years. Eschew hype; focus on delivery and performance.

-Twitter 3-legged OAuth With Django Using Tweepy, for Twitter Bots
+Twitter 3-legged OAuth with Django using Tweepy, for Twitter bots

 A reference blog post on how to gain access to a Twitter account, from a Django application, for use in a Twitter bot either in Django or in some other system.